 Trying local drinks adds another layer to the experience.

-What’s the cheapest food in Spain?
+What is the most popular street food in Spain?

 Final Thoughts